FEELING GOOD IS THE POINT

-Diseases That Can Be Treated
+Diseases That Can Be Addressed With Acupuncture

-Hundreds of clinical studies on the benefits of acupuncture show that it successfully treats conditions ranging from musculoskeletal problems (back pain, neck pain, and others) to nausea, migraine headache, anxiety, depression, insomnia, and infertility.
+Hundreds of clinical studies on the benefits of acupuncture show that it successfully treats conditions ranging from musculoskeletal problems (back pain, neck pain, and others) to nausea, migraine headaches, anxiety, depression, insomnia, and infertility.

 Induction of labor

 Malposition of fetus, correction

 Periarthritis of shoulder